Skip to content

 }

-⚠️ Pitfall Warning When comparing signed and unsigned numbers, the signed number is implicitly converted to unsigned.
+⚠️ Warning When comparing signed and unsigned numbers, the signed number is implicitly converted to an unsigned number.
 The result of -1 < 10u in C is false.
-This kind of bug is particularly insidious because the compiler might not warn you at all.
-It's especially common in mixed comparisons involving size_t (unsigned) and int (signed).
+This bug is particularly insidious because the compiler might not warn you at all.
+It is especially common in mixed comparisons involving size_t (unsigned) and int (signed).

-Our advice is simple: avoid mixing signed and unsigned values whenever possible.
-If you must mix them, write an explicit cast to make your intent clear:
+Our recommendation is simple: avoid mixing signed and unsigned types whenever possible.
+If you must mix them, use an explicit type conversion to make your intent clear:

 c